kedro-org/kedro-viz/CONTRIBUTING.md

 #### Data sources

-Kedro-Viz uses a unique identifier to determine the data source.
+Kedro-Viz uses an unique identifier to determine the data source.
 You can configure this by appending a query string to the URL, e.g. `http://localhost:4141/?data=random`.
 Alternatively, you can set it with an environment variable when starting up the dev server:

 ```bash
 DATA=random npm start